claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 #### Executive Summary

--   Any Agile development effort requires an empowered, accountable, and technically proficient federal leader to succeed
+-   Any agile development effort requires an empowered, accountable, and technically proficient federal leader to succeed

 -   Product owners must be given the time, latitude, and authority to succeed and deliver value to end users.